Late Night USA"You naughty little girl is about to get your a**** spanked"

 50 states, 330 million people and even more opinions: How are you supposed to "understand America"?
 If you want to keep an overview without running aground, you need a lighthouse.
 The late-night stars offer one of the best navigational aids: They are the perfect pilots, relentlessly naming the shoals of the country and its people, and serve our author Philipp Dahm as a comic compass for the state of the American soul.

-In the state of Missouri, a woman has even had her pro-Harris sign fitted with an Apple AirTag after it was stolen three times.
+In the state of Missouri, a woman even had her pro-Harris sign fitted with an Apple AirTag after it had been stolen three times.
 The station leads her to a woman and her sons whose trunk is full of such signs.
 "Here, liberals, take them all," says the thief.
 To the objection that this is a crime, she replies: "It's not.
 Don't get upset."

 "When we commit crimes, it's funny," Kosta summarizes.
 "I'm disappointed in these high school kids.
 They spend Saturday night running around stealing political signs?
 If they were my boys, I'd say, 'Go to your room and smoke weed like a normal teenager."